English Language Ability

 - United States of America

-If you have earned an academic qualification equivalent to a UK Bachelors degree in one of the above countries (except Canada), the United Kingdom or Ireland, you will also meet the English language requirement.
+If you have earned an academic qualification equivalent to a UK Bachelors, Masters or PhD in one of the above countries (except Canada), the United Kingdom or Ireland, you will also meet the English language requirement.
+For qualifications from outside the UK you must also provide original evidence from UK NARIC that proves the qualification is equivalent to its UK counterpart.A statement of comparability can be applied for on the UK NARIC website.

 Will UKVI test my English language ability?